SFSafeSymbols/SFSafeSymbols/README.md

 11.circle.fill  ~> SFSymbol._11CircleFill
 ```

-A SF Symbol `UIImage` can now be initialized using the `SFSymbol` enum.
+A SF Symbol `UIImage` can now be initialized using the `SFSymbol` type.
 This image is already unwrapped, so you get a `UIImage` instead of a `UIImage?`:

 ```swift
 UIImage(systemSymbol: .cCircle)